7 minutes

 Summary

-As you can see, the Velociraptor agent can be used to do very power full and quick search the whole host landscape, and thereby making it easier for threat hunters and the like to find things that are out of the ordinary.
+As you can see, the Velociraptor agent can be used to perform very powerful and quick searches across the entire host landscape, making it easier for threat hunters and others to identify things that are out of the ordinary.

-I for more information about how to do hunts and creating queries in VQL, please see the Velociraptor documentation.
+For more information about how to conduct hunts and create queries in VQL, please see the Velociraptor documentation.

 Credit